-By now, we all know that the GDPR introduces a duty on all organisations to report certain types of personal data breach to the relevant supervisory authority.
+By now, we all know that the GDPR introduces a duty on all organisations to report certain types of personal data breaches to the relevant supervisory authority.
 Controllers must notify the authorities within 72 hours of becoming aware of the breach, where feasible.
 If the breach is likely to result in a high risk of adversely affecting individuals’ rights and freedoms, the controller must also inform those individuals without undue delay.

-In fact Turkey is one of those jurisdictions that have strict personal data breach reporting requirements and failure to inform the Turkish Data Protection Authority (“TDPA”) under Turkish Data Protection Law (“DPL”), on time (or without undue delay) is subject to monetary fines varying from TRY 7,352 to TRY 1,470,583.
+In fact, Turkey is one of those jurisdictions that have strict personal data breach reporting requirements and failure to inform the Turkish Data Protection Authority (“TDPA”) under Turkish Data Protection Law (“DPL”), on time (or without undue delay) is subject to monetary fines varying from TRY 7,352 to TRY 1,470,583.
 Although a latecomer to the privacy party, the Turkish DPA has already imposed monetary fines to international and Turkish controllers for delayed data breach reporting.

 What is a personal data breach in Turkey?
 How is it different from GDPR?

 “Data breach” is defined under GDPR as a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed.
-Thus, GDPR’s definition of data breach is quite broad compared to the DPL.
+Thus, GDPR’s definition of a data breach is quite broad compared to the DPL.

 Like the Data Protection Directive (95/46/EC) (“Directive”), DPL does not specifically define “data breach”.
-But article 12 which deals with data security, obliges processors to notify the TDPA and the data subject, as soon as possible, in case processed personal data are acquired by others through unlawful means.
+But article 12 which deals with data security, obliges controllers to notify the TDPA and the data subject, as soon as possible, in case processed personal data are acquired by others through unlawful means.
 The TDPA, if necessary, may announce such data breach on its website or by other means which it deems appropriate.

-A second difference is that unlike GDPR, currently, there are no exemptions for reporting of data breaches.
+A second difference is that, unlike GDPR, currently, there are no exemptions for reporting of data breaches.
 In other words, the criterion of “degree of effect” has not been assumed by the TDPA and in principle, every breach should be notified to the TDPA and data subjects.

 What procedures must be followed for reporting to the TDPA?